How Your Period Affects Blood Sugar Levels (And How You Can Manage Them)

 Table of Contents

-Many of the premenstrual symptoms you associate with your period, such as depression, irritability, bloating, and cravings, are caused by hormonal fluctuations.
+Many of the premenstrual symptoms you associate with that time of the month, such as depression, irritability, bloating, and food cravings, are caused by hormonal fluctuations.
 It’s helpful to understand how your period affects your blood sugar and devise strategies to avoid blood sugar spikes and drops.

 Do Periods Raise Blood Sugar or Lower It?